HNC in Electrical and Electronic Engineering (Pearson)

 Module Details - How Will It Work?

 To achieve the HNC in Electrical and Electronic Engineering you need to complete eight units in total.
 This includes three mandatory core units and five mandatory specialist units.
-This offers learners a broad introduction to the subject area.
+This offers students a broad introduction to the subject area.
 As you conduct further research into the HNC, it is strongly recommended that you take a look below at the units you will need to study.
 By clicking on the unit title, you will be redirected to the official Pearson BTEC unit specification, and below many of the units you will see samples from directly taken from our course workbooks.

 U4001 Engineering Design